modularml/mojodojo.dev/is-mojo-for-me.md

 ---

 # Is Mojo for me?

 ## I'm a beginner programmer

-Mojo is not aimed towards beginners, Python is a great choice for a first language and dominates fields like data science and Deep Learning (DL), which is the field responsible for rapid advancements in AI/ML such as Stable Diffusion and ChatGPT.
+Mojo is not yet aimed towards beginners.
+Lower level features to optimize performance have been prioritized to build MAX.
+Better interop with Python and higher level features that Python programmers are familiar with will come later.

-Mojo is a language focused on addressing the main limitation of Python, which is the lack of low-level control to optimize performance, a problem that doesn't concern beginner programmers.
+Python is a great choice for a first language and dominates fields like data science and Deep Learning (DL), which is the field responsible for rapid advancements in AI/ML such as Stable Diffusion and ChatGPT.

 For a path to becoming a proficient AI/ML developer who'll be able to take advantage of Mojo when it's released, I can recommend this syllabus for someone new to programming: